Free and Fast Shipping Free & Fast Shipping

 T4 Connectors

-Another commonly used solar panel connector is the T4 connector.
-They are quite similar to MC4 connectors and also feature a positive locking mechanism.
+Another commonly used solar panel connectors is the T4 connector.
+They are quite similar to MC4 electrical connectors and also feature a positive locking mechanism.
 These connectors have a high IP rating (IP68), which means they can perform well even if they are exposed to rain, dust and hot temperatures.
 Like the MC4, T4 connectors also require an unlocking tool to remove the connection.

 Tyco Connector